nikeshbhagalia/Youtube-Thumbnail-Retriever/README.md

 To do: Convert into unit test.

-To do: Implement portable version of Chrome
+To do: Implement portable version of Chrome.